 Abstract

-Cognitive resources are required for successful executive functioning.
-When resources needed for a particular task are limited, such as under cognitive load, then task performance is impaired.
+Cognitive resources are needed for successful executive functioning.
+When resources needed for a particular task are limited—due to other cognitive load—task performance is impaired.
 When faced with emotional ambiguity (i.e., stimuli that do not convey a clear positive or negative meaning), our decisions to approach or avoid appear to rely heavily on domain-specific emotion resources.
-Specificially, previous work has shown that the default response to emotional ambiguity is negative, and that positive categorizations are thought to require top-down regulatory resources.
-Here, we investigated the effects of domain-specific (non-emotional vs. emotional) and domain-general (low versus high) load on evaluations of emotional ambiguity (i.e., surprised facial expressions).
-As predicted, a mixed effects model revealed domain-specific effects at both low (p = .001) and high (p < .001) load, such that ratings of surprise were more negative during any emotional load.
+Specificially, previous work has shown that the default response to emotional ambiguity (e.g., surprised expressions) is negative, and that positive categorizations are thought to require top-down regulatory resources.
+Here, we investigated the effects of domain-specific (non-emotional vs. emotional) and domain-general (low versus high) load on forced-choice (positive or negative) evaluations of emotional ambiguity (i.e., surprised facial expressions).
+As predicted, a mixed effects model revealed domain-specific effects at both low (p = .001) and high (p < .001) loads, such that ratings of surprise were more negative during any emotional load.
 Consistent with prior work, analyses of response trajectories revealed that, under low load (regardless of domain), there was greater response competition on positive than negative trials, showing that positive categorizations are characterized by an initial attraction to negativity.
-However, under high load, response competition increased for negative trials (p = .005).
-These results suggest domain-specific load depletes the regulatory resources necessary for positive categorizations of emotional ambiguity, but that greater domain-general load impacts response competition that weighs in across the categorization process.
+However, response competition under high load increased for negative trials (p = .005).
+These results suggest domain-specific loads deplete regulatory resources for categorizing emotional ambiguity as positive.
+Furthermore, greater domain-general loads impact response competitions involved in the categorization process.

 Keywords: [up to 5 words / phrases]